rumca-js/sdl-Keyboard-Master/README.md

 # Overview

 Keyboard-Master is a game in which user has to press keyboard letter to destroy letters that fall from above.
 It reminds of tetris game.

-# Build

-Can be built using:

- - G++ make (just enter src directory and make)
- - Eclipse (I have not updated project file in really long time)

-src/install_sdl2.sh can be used to install dependencies on Ubuntu based system.

-# Design

-The game is divided into several 'scenes'.
-Each scene follows abstract class SceneInterface.h interface.
-To provide easy access to all scenes resources all scenes are loaded when the program starts.
-We transition from scene to scene until the end of the game.
-We start with intro scene, then through menu we can reach the game.
-This mechanism is implemented in the SceneMachine.h file that provides scene state machine implementation.
-Each particular section should be as closed entity as possible.
-There might be some exceptions (like music from the intro could encompass the menu also).

-# Implementation

-This program is written in SDL2.
-Uses the following libraries:
- - SDL2
- - SDL2_image
- - SDL2_ttf
- - SDL2_mixer
- - libgif
- - libconfig++

 # Screenshot